 Support an SFF Initiative

 SFF takes risks, curating films that platform under-represented voices and tackle provocative and important topics.
 The audience relies on the Festival to deliver films that open our eyes to new ideas and diverse perspectives.
-It aims to push back against a trend towards mono-cultural onscreen representation and deliver a festival that reflects the diversity of Sydney’s population and celebrates its differences.
+It aims to push back against mono-cultural on-screen representation and deliver a Festival that reflects the diversity of our community and celebrates its differences.